 The Workshop is divided into plenary sessions, concurrent sessions, new research and projects sessions, poster sessions, and extracurricular activities.
 Plenty of time is reserved for networking during 30-minute breaks and 90-minute lunches.

-Welcome and Self-Introductions: On Monday morning, Natural Hazards Center Director Lori Peek will formally open the 45th Annual Natural Hazards Workshop with a brief orientation and the long-standing tradition of moderating self-introductions.
-Everyone should be ready to stand up and say their name and affiliation to get the Workshop going!
+Welcome: On Monday morning, Natural Hazards Center Director Lori Peek will formally open the 45th Annual Natural Hazards Workshop with a brief orientation and introduction.

 Keynote Address: Immediately after the self-introductions, a keynote speaker will make a presentation followed by a question and answer session.
 The address will focus on this year’s theme of Active Hope in an Era of Environmental Extremes and provide the larger context for the Workshop.